About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 Well, you could do what they do in California.

-You can give them shopping carts.
+You could give them shopping carts.

 That's a real humane thing to do.

-That is all work.
+That doesn't work.

 All right, back to the phones.

-This is uh Dennis in Memphis.
+This is Dennis in Memphis.

-You're next on the EIB network search.
+You're next on the EIB Network search.

 Great to have you with us.